 - i.
 Areas designed for bicycle parking spaces must have a hard, stabilized surface. - ii.
-Bicycle parking spaces must have at least one d.
-Weather Protection i.
-When provided, weather protection must be permanent, designed to protect bicycles from rainfall, and provide no less than seven (7) feet of clearance above ground level.

-(1) access aisle at least five (5) feet wide to allow room for maneuvering.
+Bicycle parking spaces must have at least one (1) ACCESS aisle at least five (5) feet wide to allow room for maneuvering.
 This access aisle must be kept free from obstructions. - iii.
-Bicycle parking spaces must be accessible without moving another bicycle or lifting or carrying a bicycle over any steps or stairs. - iv.
-Outdoor access routes must be appropriately lighted to allow for safe nighttime use.
+Bicycle parking spaces must be Accessible without moving another bicycle or lifting or carrying a bicycle over any steps or stairs. - iv.
+Outdoor ACCESS routes must be appropriately lighted to allow for safe nighttime USE.